ant-design/ant-design/docs/spec/dark.en-US.md

 ---

-Diablo mode refers to a theme mode where all UIs are changed to black or dark.
+Dark mode is a theme where all UI elements are darkened.

 ## When to use